-I’m a freelance journalist researching a PhD in history at Birkbeck, University of London.
+I’m a freelance journalist and academic historian with a PhD from Birkbeck, University of London.

 I’ve written for Munchies (Vice), CityMetric (New Statesman), City AM, The Grocer and Farmers Weekly, where I worked for two years as a business reporter.
 Recent cuts are on my writing page.